kmee/proxmox-cloud-init-tools/README.md

 13. Can start or not, VM after deployment.

 ### Usage
-1. Login on your Proxmox VE server
+1. Login on your Proxmox VE server over SSH or Console Shell
 2. Clone proxmox-cloud-init project
 > git clone https://github.com/kmee/proxmox-cloud-init-tools.git